-Mail theft, dumpster diving, internet intrusions, and data mining are all methods used by easy ways for and ID thieves to access personal identifying information.
+Mail theft, dumpster diving, internet intrusions, and data mining are all methods used by ID thieves to access personal identifying information.
 Stolen personal information is traded and sold just like any goods.

-The Sacramento Valley Hi Tech Crimes Task Force has noticed a recent increase in both internet and telephone scams which are designed to extort money from victims by catching you off guard and frightening you into paying the requested amount.
-The following are some of the more common schemes reported:
+The Sacramento Valley Hi Tech Crimes Task Force has noticed a recent increase in both internet and telephone scams, designed to extort money by catching you off guard and frightening you into paying the requested amount.
+Following are some of the more common schemes reported:

 Arrest Warrant / Criminal Involvement Scam:

-The caller states that there is a warrant out for your arrest, or that you have been identified in a criminal conspiracy and requires you to pay the bail or bond amount before Officers are sent to arrest you.
+The caller states that there is a warrant out for your arrest, or that you have been identified in a criminal conspiracy that requires you to pay the bail or bond amount before Officers are sent to arrest you.
 Many times they will require payment in the form of gift cards or cryptocurrency such as bitcoin.
-Know that law enforcement will not contact you and request you pay any type of bail amount via telephone, and typically, we don’t let you know we’re coming to get you.
+Know that law enforcement will not contact you and request you pay any type of bail amount via telephone and typically, we don’t let you know we’re coming.